2022 Vault Rankings

 About Fish & Richardson P.C.

-An influential player in the development of American intellectual property law, Fish & Richardson has evolved with the inventions of its clients: From the days of the Industrial Revolution through the dot-com boom (and subsequent subprime-propelled economic bust), the firm has remained a leader in patent law while adding other targeted practice areas as the years have rolled by.
+An influential player in the development of American intellectual property law, Fish & Richardson has evolved with the inventions of its clients: From the days of the Industrial Revolution through the current technology revolution, firm has remained a leader in patent law while adding other targeted practice areas as the years have rolled by.

 Founded in Boston in 1878, Fish & Richardson’s early days were marked by its representation of giants of American innovation.
 The firm spent some of its first years advising the likes of Alexander Graham Bell and, later, Thomas Edison and the Wright Brothers.
 Fish & Richardson played integral roles in the acquisition and defense of patents for such seminal concepts as the telephone, the radio, the automobile, and the steam turbine.
 At the time of his death in 1930, it was reported that name partner Frederick P. Fish had appeared in more Supreme Court patent cases than any other lawyer to date.